Lawrence throws 4 TDs, No. 3 Clemson routs Ga Tech 49-21

 THE TAKEAWAY

-Clemson: The Tigers insist they’re perfectly comfortable with their two-quarterback rotation, but it will be interesting to see how the playing time is doled out in the weeks to come if Lawrence continues to shine.
-The defense left little doubt that it’s one of the nation’s best, thoroughly stifling the Yellow Jackets’ option offense most of the game while playing everyone on the roster.
+Clemson: All eyes are on the quarterback position.
+The only question seems to be how long it will take for Lawrence to become the undisputed starter.
+The coaching staff was impressed with his decision making, and co-offensive coordinator Tony Elliott said he’s eager for Lawrence to show off his running ability.
+Meanwhile, the defense left little doubt that it’s one of the nation’s best, largely stifling the Yellow Jackets’ option offense while playing everyone on the roster.

-Georgia Tech: A team that had hopes of contending for a division title is now in full-scale crisis mode, already facing a deep hole before it even begins the bulk of its ACC schedule.
+Georgia Tech: A team that had hopes of contending for a division title is now in full-scale crisis mode.
 Since winning the Orange Bowl and finishing No. 8 nationally during the 2014 season, the Yellow Jackets are 18-22 overall and 9-17 in the league.
 The fan base is grumbling and athletic director Todd Stansbury surely took note of all the empty seats at Bobby Dodd Stadium, even on a day when the visiting team brought a huge contingent to Atlanta.

 UP NEXT